Kludd63/Square-Sum-Elements-/cubes/READ_ME.txt

-This folder contains all of the files necessary for proving the square sum conjecture.
+This folder contains all of the files necessary for proving that there are infinitely many sequences where pairs of integers sum to cubes instead of squares.

-"squares_glue.sagews" is dedicated to finding glue and then creating a text file that can be read later.
-"squares_base_cases.sagews" is dedicated to finding base cases for whatever glue is found and creating a text file that can be read later.
-"squares_generate_sequences.sagews" is dedicated to creating sequences of any length using the text files created for glue and base cases.
+"cubes.sagews" has all of the functions necessary for creating a text file and generating infinitely many viable sequences.

-The provided text files are sufficient to prove that it is possible to find a Hamiltonian path on the integers from 1 to n where they have an edge between them if they sum to a square number.
-These files are also sufficient to show that it is possible to only multiply sequences by 9 and still find glue that can be used to prove the square sum conjecture.
+The provided text file is sufficient to prove that there are infinitely many Hamiltonian paths on the integers from 1 to n where there is an edge between them if they sum to a cube by reusing an existing base case and glue over and over again.

-The glue can be read as follows:
+The glue can be read using the following guidelines:
-If the entry is an integer, then place that integer next in the sequence.
-If the entry starts with T, then scale the sequence appropriately and shift by the value given after the T before placing it next in the sequence.
+The beginning length can be determined by the number of integers present in the glue If the entry is an integer, then place that integer next in the sequence If the entry starts with T, then scale the sequence appropriately, shift by the value given after the T, and remove the proper number of starting integers before placing it next in the sequence
-If the entry starts with RT, then scale the sequence appropriately, shift by the value given after the T, and then reverse it before placing it next in the sequence.
+If the entry starts with RT, then scale the sequence appropriately, shift by the value given after the T, remove the proper number of starting integers, and then reverse it before placing it next in the sequence